 If you need to come to the surgery:

-• To reduce the numbers of people waiting at the surgery, and therefore the spread of infection, please give us a call when you have arrived outside the surgery, by telephone, and we will let you know as soon as the vet or nurse is available to see you.
+• To reduce the numbers of people waiting at the surgery, and therefore the spread of infection, please give us a call or send us a PetsApp message when you have arrived outside the surgery, and we will let you know as soon as the vet or nurse is available to see you.

 • We will ask you to remain in your car while the vet or nurse brings your pet into the building and examines them.
 Cats and rabbits should be in a secure, clean basket and dogs on a lead that can easily be removed.
 The vet will then communicate with you by phone or video call.
 Please be sure to have a working phone with you.

 • You will be requested to pay at the time.
 We can accept all major credit cards remotely.
 We are not taking cash or cheque payments at this time.